BME1478H/BME1478material/Lectures/week06/assignment.md

 ```
 We will share the best fit rate later and you can check if you got close to the right answer (no marks is dedicated to this part).

+## Part 2
-2) Fork the class repository, the bacteria.csv data and the model_growth.py files are copied there. change the python script as you did in the first section, and do a pull request to the class repo.
+Fork the class repository, the bacteria.csv data and the model_growth.py files are copied there. change the python script as you did in the first section, and do a pull request to the class repo.
 The steps you should take are as below (a, b, c, d are blank for the one git command that you should run).
 Note: the steps start from forking the class repo, if you attended the tutorial and have already forked and cloned the repo, jump to step 4:
   1. fork on GitHub
   2. copy the link for cloning